 Ultimately, the goal of the net promoter system is service innovation to enable a firm to continuously adapt to meet the changing demands of its clients.

 Feedback is the starting point for innovation.

-Most innovation in the services industries is the product of a conversation.
-Tapping into what clients and staff want - what they value, what they might be willing to trade-off - puts you at the beginning of the journey to attempt to develop, offer and (importantly) test solutions.
+Most innovation in the services sector is the product of a conversation.
+Tapping into what clients, patients and staff want - what they value, what they might be willing to trade-off - puts you at the beginning of the journey to attempt to develop, offer and (importantly) test solutions.

-Without the insights into what clients and staff value any innovation you develop is simply guess work.
+Without the insights into what people value any innovation you develop is simply guess work.

-Establishing a simple, regular and structured process of gathering feedback from clients and staff puts you on the path to consider innovating your services.
+Establishing a simple, regular and structured process of gathering feedback puts you on the path to consider innovating your services.

-We recommend and support the creation of 'Innovation Groups' within your organisation.
+We recommend and support the creation of 'Innovation Groups'.
 They should meet regularly to consider the feedback coming in.
 Reward up and coming 'high flyers' with a seat at the innovation table.
 In the company of more experienced heads you might just be amazed by what they come up with, and hopefully, so will your clients.